About the Higher Education System

 How do I get a visa?

-As Czech Republic is part of the European Union this is not required.
-You may need to register with the local authorities once you are resident in Czech Republic but this is not a step you need to undertake in advance.
+As Finland is part of the European Union this is not required.
+You will need to register with the local authorities once you are resident in Finland but this is not a step you need to undertake in advance.

 Can I work there as a student?